Author: sulochana

 Applications that address both angles clearly tend to progress more smoothly than those that rely heavily on one while neglecting the other.

-For an example of how ICA concerns around financial profile and marriage duration were addressed on appeal, see our LTVP appeal success case study.
+For an example of how ICA concerns around financial profile, marriage duration, and overall credibility were addressed on appeal, see our LTVP appeal success case study.

 You may also find it helpful to review a case study on LTVP applications for foreign spouses of Singapore Citizens, which illustrates how ICA evaluates spousal relationships in practice.